mglodack/docs/source/articles/databases-and-queues/mongodb.html.markdown

 MongoDB **2.6.1** runs on the default port and doesn't require any credentials.

 If you want to use version 2.4 of MongoDB you can download and run it with code like the following.
+Please keep in mind, that this version of MongoDB is then running on a different port, which you explicitly have to specify via the command line parameter.

 ~~~bash
 # Change the path to the downloaded file here to update the mongo version